Long Island SEO Company, Consultant, Training, Search Engine Optimization

 How I got started in my career (1998 – Present):

 I started my career in the web hosting industry.
-I started We Link You Internet Services in 1998 and merged it with EZZI.net in 1999.
+I started We Link You Internet Services in 1998.
 We jumped into the ISP business selling dial up service (remember dial up?), then we entered the co-location and dedicated server hosting business.
-After the company grew to over 5,000 servers, it was sold 2005 to Access Integrated Technologies, a publicly traded company.
+After the company grew, it was sold 2005 to Access Integrated Technologies, a publicly traded company.

 In 2005 I joined FalconStor Software (NASDAQ:FALC) and created a new software-as-a-service division.
 The goal was to sell FalconStor’s software as a monthly service.
 This is where I took my business development skills to the next level and closed partnerships with HP, Intel, AT&T, SAVVIS and IBM.
 Each individual deal was worth over $10MM.